 Although a change of the seasons and drop in temperature signals the start of the holiday season, it also means the start of cold and flu season.
 And if you’re not careful, you could be one of the thousands of people who catch a cold or flu.

 Of course, one of the best ways to keep yourself from getting sick is by getting your annual flu shot, but fortifying your immune system doesn’t end at the doctor’s office.
 You can also protect your body from the coughing and sniffles by loading up on these 30 immune-boosting foods we’ve listed below.
-And while you’re keeping yourself healthy, be sure to avoid these 40 Habits That Make You Sick and Fat.
+And while you’re keeping yourself healthy, be sure to avoid these worst foods for your cold or flu.

 Chicken soup is a staple for surviving cold and flu season, and not just because the warm comfort food is a nostalgic throwback to mom taking care of you.
 According to the University of California Los Angeles, this soup has an anti-inflammatory effect and calms down inflammation in the upper respiratory tract that takes place when you develop a cold.
 The university also noted that the soup helps relieve nasal congestion.